Liam Robbins eyeing big role for Gophers but needs NCAA transfer waiver

 Pitino was banking on another sit-out transfer besides Robbins to be able to play immediately.
 Rice transfer Drew Peterson committed to the U earlier this month before backing out to sign with Southern Cal.

-When Robbins hit the transfer portal in early April, there were more than 25 schools interested, including blue-bloods Duke and Kentucky.
+When Robbins hit the transfer portal in early April, there were more than 25 schools interested in him, including blue-bloods Duke and Kentucky.
 He came a long way from the near 300-pound high school senior who had no Division I offers, not even from his uncle Ed Conroy, a Minnesota assistant.

 Now 70 pounds lighter, Robbins oozes potential.
-He tripled his scoring (14.1) and doubled his rebounding (7.1) averages from his freshman year.
-An All-Missouri Valley League pick, he broke a school record with 90 blocks, ranking fifth nationally with 2.9 per game.
+He tripled his scoring (14.1) and doubled his rebounding (7.1) averages last season from his freshman year.
+An All-Missouri Valley League pick, he broke a school record with 99 blocks, ranking fifth nationally with 2.9 per game.

 “I was so sick,” said Robbins, who like Jordan had eaten bad pizza the night before.
 “I went to the hospital and had IVs in me all day.
 Doctors said I probably shouldn’t play, but I had to tough it out.”